MetaMask/web3-dubai-mm-workshop/README.md

 };
 ```

-With all of this in place our connect, display and disconnect functionality should work.
+With this in place, our connect, display, and disconnect functionality should work.
 Let's run our app and try it out.
-We should now get the option to install if we don't have the MetaMask extension, connect if we do, display balance if we are connected as well as disconnect if we wish.
+We should now get the option to install if we don't have the MetaMask extension, connect if we do, display balance if we are connected, and disconnect if we wish.

 ## Add Tickets and Minting

-Since our app is based mainly around showing the type of tickets available and giving the user the ability to mint those tickets, we will be adding components directly to the `apps/web/pages/index.ts` page.
+Since our app is based on showing the type of tickets available and allowing the user to mint those tickets, we will be adding components directly to the `apps/web/pages/index.ts` page.

-We will first add an array of objects that represent the types of tickets we want to allow users to mint along with their type (GA & VIP), Event Name, Price in ETH using both the actual and hex version of this price.
+We will first add an array of objects that represent the types of tickets we want to allow users to mint along with their kind (GA & VIP), Event Name, and Price in ETH using both the basic and hex version of this price.
 Why both, we want to display the value as well we need the hex value to send to our contract.

-On the `index.tx` page. lets import the `ethers` (a library for interacting with Ethereum) import just above the Navigation import:
+On the `index.tx` page.
+Lets import the `ethers` (a library for interacting with Ethereum) import just above the Navigation import:

 ```typescript
 import { ethers } from "ethers";